- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Good Source of Dietary Fiber, Magnesium, Manganese, and Iron

-Toasty and rich-flavored, Organic Flour from Food To Live is a great option for baking amazing treats.
+Toasty and rich-flavored, Organic Flour from Food To Live is an excellent option for baking amazing treats.
 It’s rich in nutrients and beats most other flours in this regard.
 Moreover, Buckwheat is naturally low in calories and fats.
 Therefore, it’s one of the best grains for a weight management diet.

 Food To Live Organic Buckwheat Flour is non-GMO, toxin-free, and safe for your family.
 We do everything within our power to ensure all our products are rich in nutrients they get from nature.
 We produce this flour by grinding whole seeds of the buckwheat plant.
 Therefore, it retains all the elements that make this grain such an outstanding dietary choice.